 Published May 16, 2023

-Reema Saleh is a writer and journalist based in Chicago.
-She is a graduate student at the University of Chicago studying public policy, and when she's not doing that, her face is buried in whichever fantasy book has caught her eye.
-She can be followed on Twitter or Instagram at @reemasabrina.
+Reema Saleh is a writer, journalist, and digital media producer.
+When she's not doing that, her face is buried in whichever fantasy book has caught her eye.
+Follow her on Twitter or Instagram at @reemasabrina.